 The panel will discuss these and other key issues:

-- What are the differences between the economic nexus standards for marketplace facilitators vs. retailers?
+- Key differences between the economic nexus standards for marketplace facilitators vs. retailers.

-- What are the essential items that marketplace facilitators should consider in contracting with third-party goods and service providers?
+- Additional issues that marketplace facilitators should consider in contracting with third-party goods and service providers.

 Michael T. (Mike) Dillon

 Mr. Dillon is an attorney specializing in multistate sales and use tax matters for multistate and multinational... | Read More

 Mr. Dillon is an attorney specializing in multistate sales and use tax matters for multistate and multinational businesses.
 For more than 20 years, as leader of his firm, practice leader for global accounting firms and in-house for two publicly-traded technology companies, Mike has successfully helped companies identify multistate nexus, negotiate settlements of historical exposure, register and automate sales and use tax compliance processes, and address risk during M&A activity.
 Mike has successfully represented taxpayers in over 200 sales tax audits, often coming in when “all hope is lost” to beneficially resolve the matter.
 He is highly sought to lecture and opine on sales tax matters.Close

 Founder & Managing Partner

 Ms. Dion's firm specializes in providing SALT consulting and compliance Services to companies throughout the U.S.... | Read More